-This tissue paper frame is perfect for whipping up quickly and adding color to your home.
-So easy, even a child can do it!
+This Mod Podge tissue paper frame is perfect for whipping up quickly and adding color to your home.
+So easy, beginning crafters will enjoy this project.

 Hi there!
-This is Holly from Club Crafted again with a really simple decoupage DIY for making a geometric tissue paper frame with small pieces of triangle shaped tissue paper layered together like a collage.
+This is Holly from Club Crafted again with a really simple decoupage DIY for making a geometric tissue paper frame.
+It’s a really fun craft – you use pieces of triangle shaped tissue paper layered together, like a collage, to create your finished piece.

-This is such an easy project to whip up in order to add some color in your home.
+This is such an easy project to whip up, and it adds some color in your home.
 Using classic Mod Podge and a variety of colored tissue paper, I made over a very inexpensive frame so that it looks like something new and special.

-Now this frame stands out on our shelf and I love the pop of color is adds to our neutral-colored office.
+Now this photo frame stands out on our shelf, and I love the pop of color is adds to our neutral-colored office.

 - Variety of colors of tissue paper